 - The owner of the premises, if faulty roads or conditions came into play.

-Whether the victim has a strong case against these individual parties turns on the unique facts of what happened.
+Whether the victim has a strong case against these individual parties turns on the unique facts of what happened in the commercial truck accident.
 Some of these circumstances include:

 - Whether the driver was on or off duty at the time of the collision,